-Long term readers may recall my concerns over how the approach the Independent Safeguarding Authority was taking to the Vetting and Baring scheme, and in particular the way its guidance suggested that it didn’t really treat being found innocent in a court as counting as being innocent.
+Long term readers may recall my concerns over how the Independent Safeguarding Authority was approaching the Vetting and Baring scheme, and in particular the way its guidance suggested that it didn’t really treat being found innocent in a court as counting as being innocent.

 The ISA passed the issue on to the Home Office, and – as I previously reported – then there was silence, despite prompts from me.
 Silence too reigned when I contacted my Labour MP, Jeremy Corbyn, three times about the matter.
 Between them they didn’t even reply the once.